Easy to make, and customize, this easy Guinness beef stew recipe is a cold weather family favorite around Saint

 The trick to getting a really good rich stew is to brown your meat (it looks nicer and helps lock in flavor), and then let all the ingredients simmer together an hour and a half to two hours so the meat is fall-apart tender and the flavors have had time to blend.
 In a pinch, I’ve also made this in my slow cooker.
 I brown the meat and then place it in the slow cooker with the other ingredients and let it cook all day over low, or 3-4 hours on high.

 Some variations I’ve made over the years include omitting the tomato paste.
 The soup tastes great without it, so if you don’t like a slight tomato flavor, don’t worry about it.
 I’ve also added potatoes some years in addition to the other vegetables.
 This year I didn’t because I planned to freeze a portion for later, and I don’t like frozen potatoes in soup.
 So feel free to add your own spin.
-I think the soup may even taste good with a different protein, or none at all as the flavor is really based on the broth.
 You can also substitute any stout beer you have on hand (grab extra to make some of the brownies I just linked to!).
 The flavor profile of the beer will change your stew slightly, but as long as it’s a beer you enjoy drinking, you’re good.

 So may your troubles be less and your blessings be more, and nothing but happiness pass through your door!